microsoft/debug-adapter-protocol/specification.md

 This request retrieves the possible goto targets for the specified source location.

-These targets can be used in the 'goto' request.
+These targets can be used in the `goto` request.

-Clients should only call this request if the capability 'supportsGotoTargetsRequest' is true.
+Clients should only call this request if the corresponding capability `supportsGotoTargetsRequest` is true.

 ```typescript
 interface GotoTargetsRequest extends Request {